kullrich/CRBHits/paper.md

 where $x_{\text{hit pair}}$ is the expected protein identity given the alignment length $L_{\text{hit pair}}$.
 If the actual protein identity of a hit pair exceeds the expected protein identity ($pident_{\text{hit pair}} \geq f(x_{\text{hit pair}})$), it is retained for subsequent CRBH calculation.

 In contrast to previous implementations, [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) only take coding nucleotide sequences (CDS) as the query and target inputs.
 This is due to the downstream functionality of [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) to directly calculate codon alignments within R, which rely on CDS.
-The inputs are translated into protein sequences, aligned and converted into codon alignments.
-Functions are completely coded in R and only the external prerequisites
+The inputs are translated into protein sequences, aligned globally ([@smith1981identification]) and converted into codon alignments.

-([LAST](http://last.cbrc.jp/) and
-[KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download))
-need to be compiled.
+Functions are completely coded in R and only the external prerequisites ([LAST](http://last.cbrc.jp/) and [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download)) need to be compiled.
 Further, users can create their own filters before CRBH